 Lung Cancer Center

-More people die from lung cancer than breast cancer, colon cancer and prostate cancer combined.
-While incidence of the disease is less common than malignancies of the breast and prostate, lung cancer is substantially more lethal.
+More people die from lung cancer than breast cancer, colon cancer, and prostate cancer combined.
+While the incidence of the disease is less common than malignancies of the breast and prostate, lung cancer is substantially more lethal.
 However, if detected early there is an 80 percent long-term survival rate.

 The physicians and surgeons of the Lung Cancer Center at Virginia Hospital Center recognize the importance of communication and are readily available to one another to expedite patient care with efficiency often speaking with patients within 24 hours of initial contact to the center's coordinator.
 Under the leadership of the center's medical director, David R. Duhamel, MD, the hallmark of the Lung Cancer Center is patient focused and patient friendly.
 Using the collaborative experience of interdisciplinary specialists all conveniently located on the Virginia Hospital Center campus, the Center is able to carefully create a patient care plan that saves time and stress for patients.

 Recognizing that lung cancer often demands more complex treatments and greater care than other forms of cancer, the Lung Cancer Center at Virginia Hospital Center offers a comprehensive program that consists of a multidisciplinary team approach with specially trained and highly experienced physicians and surgeons that include:

 The Lung Cancer Center at Virginia Hospital Center is the only facility in the northern Virginia, DC Metropolitan area to offer a unified resource of state-of-the-art diagnostic and imaging techniques for detection which include:

 Once a patient is diagnosed with lung cancer, the Lung Cancer Center provides a full spectrum of treatment options to eradicate or manage the disease that includes: